rom-rb/rom-rb.org/source/doc-pages/guides/adapters/how-to.md

 ROM makes very little assumptions about its adapters that's why it is simple to build a custom adapter that will provide access to a specific datasource.

-A ROM adapter must provider the following components:
+A ROM adapter must provide the following components:

-* `ROM::Gateway` subclass that implements required interface which
+* `ROM::Gateway` subclass that implements required interface
 * `ROM::Relation` subclass that exposes adapter-specific interface for queries and writing

 In addition to that the adapter *may* also provide: